Trigary/BotMender/README.md

 # Current state

 This project is currently an early prototype.
-Nothing is final and everything which has been implemented is subject to improvement.
+Nothing is final, and everything which has been implemented is subject to improvement.
 The current goal is to implement a basic version of as many of the features as possible.
-This allows design errors to be spotted early on, before any radical would be required when fixing them.
+This allows design errors to be spotted early on before any radical would be required when fixing them.
 This also means that all front-end development is kept to a bare minimum.
 At the moment the short-term goal is to make the already implemented features